Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

     ]
     ```

-1. If there are duplicate entries in the HSM as a result of this procedure,
-    (`10.100.0.105` in this example), delete the duplicate entry.
+1. If there are duplicate entries in the HSM as a result of this procedure (`10.100.0.105` in this example), then delete the duplicate entry.

     1. Show the `EthernetInterfaces` for the duplicate IP address:

        ```bash
-       ncn-m001# cray hsm inventory ethernetInterfaces list --ip-address 10.100.0.105 --format json | jq
+       ncn# cray hsm inventory ethernetInterfaces list --ip-address 10.100.0.105 --format json | jq
        ```

        Example output for an IP address that is associated with two MAC addresses: